 4. Have an open channel of communication

-Frequently check-in with your team to stay connected both on a personal and professional level.
-Social Intranet feature from Empuls helps to remove the silos and keeps everyone connected.
-This way, leaders and managers can align employees to a shared goal, news and information
+Frequently check in with your team to stay connected both personally and professionally.
+The Social Intranet feature from Empuls helps remove the silos and keeps everyone connected.
+This way, leaders and managers can align employees to a shared goal, news, and information

 5. Care about your employee’s well-being